tomchang25/whisper-auto-transcribe/README.md

 Features:

-- Auto generates subtitle from video/audio
+- Automatically generates subtitles from video or audio
-- Auto translate to English
+- Automatically translates to English
-- 99 language support
+- Support for 99 languages
-- High accuracy.
-Easy to use.
+- High accuracy and easy to use
-- GPU acceleration
-- CLI mode for batch task
+- Support GPU acceleration and CLI mode

+v2:
-- One click installer
+- Includes one-click installer
-- Subtitle preview
+- Support video preview
-- Youtube video support
+- Support for Youtube

+v2.1:
+- Update to latest gradio
+  - Support time slice for Audio
+  - Support download for Video
+  - More detailed information
+  - User-friendly UX/UI

+v3 (WIP):
+- Vocal extractor
+  - Much better performance
+- Voice activity detection
+  - Should fix the issue of subtitle repetition

+v3.1 (WIP):
+- Support official batch processing function
+- Support Deepl translation

+v4 (WIP):
+- Subtitle edit

 <!--
 I made some changes to output the subtitle files, and added a graphical interface.